 What is a “prime” lens, you say?
 A prime lens is a fixed focal length lens, like 24mm or 85mm.
 Every photographer needs at least one (if not two) prime lenses depending on what he or she gravitates to in terms of subject matter or aesthetics.

-I have Nikon 24mm that is my workhorse lens, its perspective distortion is just enough to be noticeable, but not distracting and its angle of view and coverage is great.
+I have Nikon 24mm – that is my workhorse lens.
+Its perspective distortion is just enough to be noticeable, but not distracting, and its angle of view and coverage are great.

-Granted you can find work-around for every drawback that the zoom lens has, but at the end of the day the best image quality will come from a prime lens… and that’s of prime important to many photographers.
+Granted, you can find work-arounds for every drawback that the zoom lens has, but at the end of the day, the best image quality will come from a prime lens.
+And that’s of prime importance to many photographers.

 Nikon 85mm f/1.4D AF Nikkor Lens – This little jewel is probably considered one of the top 5 best lenses Nikon has made and is probably the best for portrait photography.

-Nikon 35mm f/1.8G AF-S DX Lens – This lens is extremely light weight and silent.
-It’s perfect for portraits and other general purpose uses.
+Nikon 35mm f/1.8G AF-S DX Lens – This lens is extremely lightweight and silent.
+It’s perfect for portraits and other general uses.